tesla/book-tycho/en/01-introduction/01-chapter1.md

 integration will not be caught.

-To address these scenarios, Tycho allows to specify additional dependencies that must be compose the runtime environment.
+To address these scenarios, Tycho allows to specify additional dependencies that must be included in the runtime environment.
 This can be done by using the TO FILL attribute.

 Tycho also allows to specify VM arguments and application arguments.